Reducing Administrative Burden for BC Physicians

 A Shared Commitment to Change

-In collaboration with the Ministry of Health, Doctors of BC and Health Authorities the Health Quality BC project team is leading engagement, analysis and the development of recommendations in three key areas:
+In collaboration with the Ministry of Health, Doctors of BC and Health Authorities the Health Quality BC project team is leading engagement, analysis and the development of recommendations, as defined by the Memorandum of Agreement, in three key areas:

 Beyond these focus areas, we have established a prioritization framework that helps to identify additional administrative burdens, where recommendations can support sustainable, system-wide improvements.